-Partnering with our stakeholders, the Office of Interprofessional Education remains committed to the advancement of evidence-based research in innovative interprofessional pedagogy to target competency development in team building skills.
+The Office of Interprofessional Education remains committed to the advancement of evidence-informed research in innovative interprofessional pedagogy to target the competency development of interprofessional collaboration.
 In addition, through the ongoing evaluation of the IPE curriculum, research objectives are established to investigate the best IPE evaluation tools that measure the cumulative impact of IPE training on interprofessional proficiency.
+The OIPE liaises with our interested collaborators and partners in scholarly activities.
 Learning opportunities for student researchers across the professional programs are also provided to further interprofessional education initiatives and facilitate knowledge translation.

-Members have presented their work at six international and two national conferences including Altogether Better Health 2014, 2016, Collaborating Across Borders 2013, 2015, and Royal College of Physicians and Surgeons of Canada Simulation Summit 2015.
+Members have presented their work at international and national conferences including Altogether Better Health 2014, 2016, 2018, Collaborating Across Borders 2013, 2015, 2017 and Royal College of Physicians and Surgeons of Canada Simulation Summit 2015.

 Members undertake the supervision of graduate students in the health professions involved in interprofessional research.